huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_kafka_instances.md

 * `public_ip_ids` - The IDs of the elastic IP address (EIP).

+* `security_protocol` - The protocol to use after SASL is enabled.

+* `enabled_mechanisms` - The authentication mechanisms to use after SASL is enabled.

 * `public_conn_addresses` - The instance public access address.
   The format of each connection address is `{IP address}:{port}`.